bear-codes/rawr/README.md

 ### Installing

-* Fork this repository and deploy it in you Paas provider ( Most providers have an option to deploy from github)
+* Fork this repository and deploy it in you PaaS provider ( Most providers have an option to deploy from github)
 * You can edit the `Dockerfile` as you wish to add/remove packages.

 ## Help